hoat23/IndustrialInternetOfThings/README.md

 The architecture specifies a five-step process:
-- Step 1 Data Collection: Security related information is collected from the probes, including system level and application level probes as specified in the SecureIoT architecture.
+- Step 1 Data Collection: Security related information is collected from the probes, including system level and application level probes as specified in the architecture.
-- Step 2 Routing: Security information is routed to data stores and data analytics engines at either the data collection or the security intelligence layer of the SecureIoT architecture.
+- Step 2 Routing: Security information is routed to data stores and data analytics engines at either the data collection or the security intelligence layer of the architecture.
 - Step 3 Analyze: Security information is analyzed towards identifying patterns based on rules or other data-driven mechanisms (e.g., classification).
 - Step 4 Control & Actuate: Upon the identification of a specific behavior or event (e.g.,